Intermesh/groupoffice-docs/upgrade/tarball.rst

    .. warning:: Do not copy the new files over the existing.
 This will result in a broken system.

 7. Put the new files at the right location.
-8. If exists copy your old config.php or config.ini and license file to the new files.
+8. If exists copy your old :ref:`config.php <configuration>` and license file to the new files.
 It is good practice to keep these files one directory higher then the Group-Office source so you have a complete clean code base.
 9. Visit http://yourdomain/install/ and follow instructions.